akinsbo/mbshow-backend-video-service/README.md

 ```sh
 bash build.sh
 ```
-* Setup Manage Jenkins> Global Tool Configuration > Ant, with a Ant Name and version.
+* Setup Manage Jenkins> Global Tool Configuration > Ant, with an Ant Name and version.

 * Select and Add the Ant version in your Jenkins Job